mxcop/mxcop/content/articles/fundamental-rc.md

 In order to still <span class="highlight">capture</span> our entire scene, we will have many of these *rings*.

+In the example in *Figure E*, we increase the interval count by **2x** with every consecutive ring.
+Which let's us increase the <span class="highlight">distance window</span> of each ring *(the length of its intervals)* by that same factor.
+This ensures the <span class="highlight">gap</span> between intervals remains *approximately* equal between rings.

 ### Spatial

-So far, with the angular observation we haven't really achieved any <span class="highlight">performance</span> improvements.
+So far, with the angular observation we haven't really achieved any <span class="highlight">reduction</span> in ray count.
 We're still casting a <span class="highlight">very large number</span> of rays for each probe using this method, *good thing that's about to change.*

-> [Figure F: graphic showing 4 cascade 0 and 1 cascade 1 probe overlayed]
+This is when we <span class="highlight">drop the idea</span> that these rings together make up a **single** probe.
+Instead let's view each consecutive ring as its own probe, which *can be moved*.

+> From now on when we refer to **probes**, we are referring to **rings**.

+{{ image(
+    src="/img/articles/understanding-rc/cascade-crown.png", alt="Figure F: 4 blue probes for 1 green probe.",
+    width="360px"
+) }}

-*Figure F*, shows one way we can <span class="highlight">exploit</span> the spatial observation, which basically says:
+*Figure F*, shows one way we can use this new <span class="highlight">perspective</span> on the probes.
+We saw during the spatial observation that when objects are <span class="highlight">further away</span>, we can have <span class="highlight">larger spacing</span> between probes.

-We can increase the <span class="highlight">spacing</span> between probes at further distances.
+So, when our <span class="highlight">distance window</span> gets further and further away we may increase the <span class="highlight">spacing</span> between those probes.

-With our <span class="highlight">cascades</span> we can now use this method, as it is depicted in *Figure F*.
-For cascades with a distance window that is *further* away, we can increase the spacing between probes.

-### All Together Now!

-Now let us properly define the <span class="highlight">cascades</span>.

-> Explain the idea of cascades and the cascade hierarchy.
+---

+## Cascades

+Now that we understand how we can exploit the **two** key observations.
+Let's put the **two** together and finally define what exactly a <span class="highlight">Cascade</span> is!

+{{ image_2x1(
+    src1="/img/articles/understanding-rc/cascade0.png", alt1="Figure G1: Cascade 0, with 4x4 probes.",
+    src2="/img/articles/understanding-rc/cascade1.png", alt2="Figure G2: Cascade 1, with 2x2 probes.",
+    width1="360px", width2="360px"
+) }}

+A cascade is basically a <span class="highlight">grid of probes</span>, in which all probes have **equal** properties.
+*(e.g. interval count, interval length, probe spacing)*

+The reason we call them cascades is because they <span class="highlight">cascade outwards</span> with increasing interval count and length.

+### Cascade Hierarchy

+A cascade hierarchy is what we're really after, we want to **combine** many cascades.
+For example in *Figure G1 & G2* we can see two cascades that could make up a <span class="highlight">cascade hierarchy</span>.

+Most of the time, for <span class="highlight">simplicity</span> sake we will decrease probe count between cascades by **2x** along each axis.
+Like we've seen also in *Figure G1 & G2*, we will find out why this is convenient later on in this article.

+If we're following the <span class="highlight">penumbra condition</span>, the spatial and angular resolution should be **inversely proportional**.
+So if we increase probe spacing by **2x** we need to decrease the angle between intervals by **2x** as well.

+> However, there's also many implementation which decrease the angle between intervals by **4x** instead.
+> It is more costly, but it may produce higher quality results in some cases.

+### Cascade Memory

-> Show how we can store the cascades as textures.
+> Explain the most common ways we store cascades in memory. *(textures, position-first vs direction-first)*

 ---